-3 An adult who has the capacity to understand the nature and effect of an enduring power of attorney may grant an enduring power of attorney.
+An adult who has the capacity to understand the nature and effect of an enduring power of attorney may grant an enduring power of attorney.

 Comment: This section repeats the common law requirements of capacity - the grantor must have the capacity to understand the nature and effect of the document, namely, that a third party is being given the authority to handle and manage property on behalf of the grantor, and that the attorney has the duties set out in the Act.
-The common-law definition is provided in default.
-If a jurisdiction has a more specific statement of capacity, this section should be replaced.

-Grantor must sign enduring power of attorney
+Adult must sign enduring power of attorney

-- 4 (1) Subject to subsections (2) to (4), an enduring power of attorney must be in writing and signed and dated by - (a) the grantor in the presence of 2 witnesses, and - (b) both witnesses in the presence of the grantor. - (2) Subject to subsection (3), an enduring power of attorney may be signed on behalf of a grantor if - (a) the grantor is physically incapable of signing the enduring power of attorney, - (b) the grantor is present and directs that the enduring power of attorney be signed, and
+- 4 (1) Subject to subsections (2) to (4), an enduring power of attorney must be in writing and signed and dated by - (a) the adult in the presence of 2 witnesses, and - (b) both witnesses in the presence of the adult. - (2) Subject to subsection (3), an enduring power of attorney may be signed on behalf of an adult if - (a) the adult is physically incapable of signing the enduring power of attorney, - (b) the adult is present and directs that the enduring power of attorney be signed, and - (c) the signature of the person signing the enduring power of attorney on behalf of the adult is witnessed in accordance with this section, as if that signature were the adult's signature. - (3) The following persons must not sign an enduring power of attorney on behalf of an adult: - (a) a witness to the signing of the enduring power of attorney; - (b) a person prohibited from acting as a witness under subsection (4). - (4) The following persons must not act as a witness to the signing of an enduring power of attorney:

-- (c) the signature of the person signing the enduring power of attorney on behalf of the grantor is witnessed in accordance with this section, as if that signature were the grantor's signature. - (3) The following persons must not sign an enduring power of attorney on behalf of a grantor: - (a) a witness to the signing of the enduring power of attorney; - (b) a person prohibited from acting as a witness under subsection (4). - (4) The following persons must not act as a witness to the signing of an enduring power of attorney: - (a) a person named in the enduring power of attorney as an attorney; - (b) a family member of a person named in the enduring power of attorney as an attorney; - (c) an employee or agent of a person named in the enduring power of attorney as an attorney, unless the person named as an attorney is - (i) [a member of the legal profession in the jurisdiction], - (ii) [the appropriate public official in the jurisdiction], or - (iii) a financial institution authorized to carry on trust business in [the jurisdiction]; - (d) a person who is not an adult; - (e) a person who does not understand the type of communication used by the grantor, unless the person receives interpretive assistance to understand that type of communication. - (5) An enduring power of attorney must be accompanied by a certificate in the prescribed form from one of the witnesses.
+- (a) a person named in the enduring power of attorney as an attorney; - (b) a family member of a person named in the enduring power of attorney as an attorney; - (c) an employee or agent of a person named in the enduring power of attorney as an attorney, unless the person named as an attorney is - (i) a lawyer, - (ii) [the appropriate public official in the jurisdiction], or - (iii) a financial institution authorized to carry on trust business in [the jurisdiction]; - (d) a person who is not an adult; - (e) a person who does not understand the type of communication used by the adult, unless the person receives interpretive assistance to understand that type of communication. - (5) An enduring power of attorney must be accompanied by witness certificates in the prescribed form.